microsoft/aerial_wildlife_detection/readme.md

-# AIDE V2

-Big update for AIDE:
-* Support for multiple projects
-* Advanced user and data management
-* On-the-fly user and model evaluation

-And everything through the web browser!

-Due to non-automatic upgradeability, AIDE V2 currently resides on its own branch (here).
-However, this version is the future of AIDE, and the original one will only be maintained for bug fixes.
-It is strongly recommended to start new projects from this version.
-Once ready, this branch of AIDE will replace the original one.

-## News

-**July 17, 2020:** AIDE now supports watching image folders for changes!
-Every project can be configured to automatically register newly added images and, optionally, remove all data for deleted images.
-See "Project Settings" > "General" and the new entry `watch_folder_interval` in the settings.ini file.
-**June 11, 2020:** The built-in RetinaNet now adapts to the project's label classes by adding or removing neurons whenever classes change!
-Check out the new, GUI-enhanced options in the project configuration page under "AI model" &gt; "Settings".
-**June 10, 2020:** Thanks to the outstanding work of contributor [Jarek](https://github.com/szjarek), AIDE V2 finally supports one-line installation and setup through [Docker](https://www.docker.com)!
-See [below](https://github.com/microsoft/aerial_wildlife_detection/tree/multiProject#with-docker) for instructions.

-## Progress so far

-:heavy_check_mark: Adapted core labeling UI front-end for multi-project support (incl. database communication).

-:heavy_check_mark: Updated migration scripts.

-:heavy_check_mark: Updated documentation.

-:clock8: Adapt AI backend for multi-project support. _Mostly completed_ **TODO:** need to clean up message processor and watchdog code.
-Still needs extensive testing.

-:clock8: Update data import scripts (and add GUI solution). _Work in progress_

-:clock8: Create meta modules for project overview and project settings editors for admins.  _Work in progress; a lot is already implemented_

-:white_check_mark: Enable user evaluation.  _Mostly completed; still needs fine details_

-:clock8: Update and polish the UI

 # AIDE: Annotation Interface for Data-driven Ecology

 AIDE is two things in one: <i>a tool for manually annotating images</i> and <i>a tool for training and running machine (deep) learning models</i>.
 Those two things are coupled in an <i>active learning loop</i>: the human annotates a few images, the system trains a model, that model is used to make predictions and to select more images for the human to annotate, etc.